safrazik/vue-file-agent/api.md

 ### file-preview

-Preview block of each FileData
+Preview block of each FileRecord

 ### file-preview-new